packergundo/gentoo-pi/README.md

 umount the SD card, insert, and boot.
 At this point the instructions for Stage 4 and the image are very similar.

 If you copied the image onto an sd card, `sudo fdisk /dev/mmcblk0`, delete the 3rd partition, and build it again with the entire file system.
-Reboot the Pi, and then run `resize2fs /dev/mmcblk0p3`.
+Reboot the Pi, and then run `sudo resize2fs /dev/mmcblk0p3`.
 You will now have your entire SD card available.

 The latest image points to my build server, and these are the binaries that are available and maintaned.
 If there is a binary that you need and don't want to build, let me know and I will be glad to compile and add it to my list.